 Companies of all shapes and sizes have saved big by taking advantage of Flexsave’s automated discounts

 Since DoiT Flexsave™ was launched in Q1 2022, it’s been one of the biggest drivers of cloud cost optimization for thousands of companies around the world.
-Situated within the larger DoiT product portfolio and accessible via the DoiT Console, Flexsave provides automated discounts on compute workloads for both Amazon Web Services (AWS) and Google Cloud Platform (GCP) users.
+Situated within the larger DoiT product portfolio and accessible via the DoiT Console, Flexsave provides automated discounts on compute workloads for Amazon Web Services (AWS) users.

 With compute typically representing the lion’s share of a company’s public cloud costs, the ability to get discounts on those workloads can go a very long way towards lowering your overall cloud bill(s).
 However, given the inflexible nature of most commitments, the inherent risk of purchasing them, and the long hours that must go into managing and tracking them, many companies are unable to take full advantage of the cost savings that they provide.